 The project is divided into three milestones, and the first milestone was completed by July 31, 2006.
-The second milestone is expected to be achieved in approximately six months and the third milestone is expected to be achieved in the second quarter of fiscal 2008.
+The second milestone was originally budgeted to be completed in the quarter ended June 30, 2007 but the Company has requested SDTC to extend tenure of the project due to certain constraints.
+The second milestone is likely to be extended up to October 2007.
+The third milestone will be completed by August 2008 (original completion date of January 2008).

-Claims for \$411 were received by the Company during the quarter ended December 31, 2006 (2005 - NIL).
-No further claims were received by the Company during the quarter ended March 31, 2007.
+A cash contribution of \$411 was received by the Company during the quarter ended December 31, 2006 (2005-NIL) for work to be completed for the second milestone.
+No further claims were received by the Company during the quarter ended March 31, 2007 and thereafter.

-During the fiscal year 2006 the Company received contributions totaling \$472 from SDTC (2005 - NIL), for Milestone 1.
-Cumulative claims of \$883 have been received as at March 31, 2007 from SDTC.
+During the fiscal year 2006, the Company received contributions totaling \$472 from SDTC (2005 - NIL), for Milestone 1.
+Cumulative claims of \$883 have been received as at June 30, 2007 from SDTC.